Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Dataset

 Instructions to create the conversational context:

 \begin{mdframed} \textbf{Step 1: Check if the proverb is used correctly in the conversation.}

 Note: Sometimes, the proverb is figurative, meaning that the underlying meaning and the literal meaning of the proverb are different!
-The conversation should fits the figurative usage/meaning of the proverb. \\ \underline{Example}:
+The conversation should fit the figurative usage/meaning of the proverb. \\ \underline{Example}:

 \textit{Person 1: "I'm scared of my boss."
 Person 2: "Well, barking dogs seldom bite."}